For further enquiries, email your details to firstname.lastname@example.org

 ATC New Zealand will arrange an appropriate insurance policy with an New Zealand provider if the student has not arranged an appropriate policy.
 The cost of the insurance will be detailed on the Schedule of Payment.
 See here for costs.

 ATC New Zealand is an New Zealand Qualifications Authority (NZQA) approved provider with a Category 2 status.
-NZQA assesses the standard of education for tertiary education organisations through a regular system of external evaluation and review (EER).
-Through periodic EER, tertiary education organisations are held accountable to their students, employers, funding bodies, quality assurance bodies and other interested parties – see NZQA Website
+NZQA assesses the standard of education for tertiary education organisations through a regular system of external evaluation and review.
+Through periodic reviews, tertiary education organisations are held accountable to their students, employers, funding bodies, quality assurance bodies and other interested parties – see NZQA Website

 We welcome enquiries from International Student Agents.